sahat/jsrecipes/posts/frontend/beginner/activate-bootstrap-dropdown-on-hover.md

 Sometimes you need to open Bootstrap dropdowns on mouse over, however it is not always the case, but when you need you **really** need it.
-If you look around on the internet, you might stumble upon StackOverflor posts that require [crazy css hacks](http://stackoverflow.com/questions/8878033/how-to-make-twitter-bootstrap-menu-dropdown-on-hover-rather-than-click) to get it done.
+If you look around on the internet, you might stumble upon StackOverflow posts that require [crazy css hacks](http://stackoverflow.com/questions/8878033/how-to-make-twitter-bootstrap-menu-dropdown-on-hover-rather-than-click) to get it done.
 Thankfully there is a nice library called [bootstrap-hover-dropdown](https://github.com/CWSpear/bootstrap-hover-dropdown).